George Levy – Latino Content Marketing: 3 Guideposts Every Marketer Should Follow – Do You?

 If you follow these three guideposts consistently and develop content that the Latino audience is actually looking for, you will be on the right path to creating a loyal following that regularly keeps coming back to you for more.

-George Levy has over 15 years of experience as a digital marketer with primary focus on the US Hispanic market and Latin America.
-He is Director of Corporate Partnerships for Impactly, an E-Learning and workforce potential management software company.
-Prior to his role at Impactly, George served as Director of Brand Partnerships US Hispanic and Latin America for Skyword and Chief Engagement Officer for Mundial Sports Network, a leading digital sports network targeting the US Hispanic market.
+George Levy has more than 15 years of experience as a digital marketer with primary focus on the US Hispanic market and Latin America.
+He is Chief Content Officer for IdiomaContent, a content marketing and marketing communication services company.
+Prior to his role at IdiomaContent, George served as Director of Brand Partnerships US Hispanic and Latin America for Skyword and Chief Engagement Officer for Mundial Sports Network, a leading digital sports network targeting the US Hispanic market.
 George was a Co-Founder of Yupi.com, a US Hispanic and Latin America focused Internet portal acquired by Microsoft to become what is now MSN Latino.
-He has been featured as a digital and online marketing expert on top media publications and networks such as Computerworld, CNN and Nightly Business Report, and as a featured speaker on Latino digital issues for leading organizations including National Council of La Raza (NCLR) and National Association of Hispanic Publications (NAHP).
+He has been featured as a digital and online marketing expert on top media publications and networks such as Computerworld, CNN and Nightly Business Report, and as a featured speaker on Latino digital issues for leading organizations including National Association of Hispanic Real Estate Professionals (NAHREP), National Council of La Raza (NCLR) and National Association of Hispanic Publications (NAHP).
 In 2015 George won Top Panregional Marketing and Media Professional in Portada's LATAM Advertising and Media Awards.
 He holds a B.A. in English from Florida International University and regularly posts about US Hispanic and LatAm digital marketing issues and trends on his blog LatinoContentMarketing.com Born in New York City from Cuban parents and raised in Puerto Rico, George is bilingual in English and Spanish, and fluent in Portuguese.